gramps-project/gramps-web-docs/docs/en/features/index.md

 ## Full revision history – with undo

 Every edit to your family tree is recorded.
 Browse the complete history grouped by transaction, drill down into any individual change to see exactly which fields were added, removed or modified, and undo a transaction if it turns out to be a mistake.
+Every object's page also has its own revision tab showing who changed it and when.

 See [Revision History](../user-guide/revisions.md).